 English A.-A study of the principles of Rhetoric and Composition with the view to the practical application of them.
 In practice work the study proceeds from the composition as a whole to the smaller units, with emphasis on correctness, clearness, strength, individuality and readiness of expression.
-Description, Narration, Exposition and Argument are taken in the order named and carefully studied and practiced.
+Description, Narration, Exposition and Argument are taken in order named and carefully studied and practiced.
 Short themes are required each week, and these are examined by the instructor and reported on in the class-room.
 There is also parallel reading for the purpose of theoretical illustration.

-Freshmen, five times a week during first term.
+Freshmen, three times a week during first half of the year.

-English B.-The history of English literature from the Anglo-Saxon period to Tennyson.
+ENGLISH B.-The history of English literature from the Anglo-Saxon period to Tennyson.
 Also the reading and study of a number of English authors.
 The work in composition continues, and shorter and longer themes are statedly required, with special attention given to planning and to the short story and argument.

-Sophomores, five times a week during second and third terms.
+Sophomores, three times a week during second half of the year.

 English C.-Literature of the Elizabethan, Puritan and Classical periods studied with reference to the historical significance of the author and the development of a critical appreciation of his works.
-Shakespeare, Milton, Addison, Pope and some of the leading novelists are the principal authors studied.
-Study of the leading poets, essayists and novelists of the Romantic and Victorian periods.
-Usually the authors studied are Wordsworth, Browning, Tennyson, De Quincey, Ruskin, Carlyle, Scott, Thackeray and Eliot.
-In connection with the study of the novelists a brief survey of the development of the English Novel is made.
+Shakespeare, Milton, Addison, Pope are the principal authors studied.